AstroBookings/.github/profile/1-analysis/5_0-astrobookings-authentication-domain.md

     classDef web fill:#FF9999,stroke:#333,stroke-width:2px;
     classDef api fill:#C1E1C1,stroke:#333,stroke-width:2px;
     classDef db fill:#FFFFE0,stroke:#333,stroke-width:2px;
-    class AuthWeb,PublicWeb,AgencyWeb,TravelerWeb,SystemWeb web;
+    class AuthWeb web;
     class SystemAPI api;
     class SystemDB db;
 ```

 This diagram illustrates the interfaces between the components involved in the Authentication domain:

-1. All web applications (AuthWeb, PublicWeb, AgencyWeb, TravelerWeb, and SystemWeb) communicate with the SystemAPI for authentication and authorization purposes.
+1. The AuthWeb communicates with the SystemAPI for authentication and authorization purposes.
 2. The SystemAPI is the central service handling all authentication logic and requests.
 3. The SystemAPI interacts with the SystemDB to store and retrieve user data, authentication records, and logs.